Flagstaff, Arizona: Economy

 In its early days, the city's economic base comprised the lumber, railroad, and ranching industries.
 Today, that has largely been replaced by tourism, education, government, and transportation.
 Some of the larger employers in Flagstaff are Northern Arizona University, the Flagstaff Medical Center, and the Flagstaff Unified School District.
 Tourism is a large contributor to the economy, as the city receives over 5 million visitors per year.

 Scientific and high tech research and development operations are in the city, including Lowell Observatory, Northern Arizona University, the United States Naval Observatory Flagstaff Station (NOFS) and the United States Geological Survey's (USGS) Flagstaff campus.
 Research is involved in observations of near-Earth phenomena such as asteroids and comets.
 In 2012 the observatory commissioned its Lowell Discovery Telescope, a 4.3-meter telescope with an instrument cube that can hold five instruments at once.
 Lowell Observatory and NOFS also are collaborators on the Navy Precision Optical Interferometer, on nearby Anderson Mesa.
 NOFS is heavily involved with the science of star catalogs and astrometry, or the positions and distances of stars and celestial objects.

 There are five industrial parks in the city, situated near I-40 and I-17.
-Major manufacturers in Flagstaff include W. L. Gore & Associates, widely known as the maker of Gore-Tex; Nestlé Purina PetCare, manufacturer of pet food; SenesTech, a biotechnology research lab and manufacturer; SCA Tissue, a major tissue paper producer; and Joy Cone, manufacturer of ice cream cones.
+Major manufacturers in Flagstaff include W. L. Gore & Associates, widely known as the maker of Gore-Tex; Nestlé Purina PetCare, manufacturer of pet food; SenesTech, a biotechnology research lab and manufacturer; and Joy Cone, manufacturer of ice cream cones.
 Walgreens operated a distribution center in the city until 2014.